mw55309/MAGCloudCosts/README.md

 ## Steps

+Before you start you will need a Google Cloud Platform account, you will need to set up a billing account (either credit card or by invoice), you will need to set up a project (e.g. called ```my_project``` and you will need to make sure your billing account is linked to your project.

+Then:

 ### 1. Get a GCP VM

 Log in to google cloud platform, create a small basic VM and SSH into it